-To navigate this site, you can go directly to the Archive section in the sidebar.
+To navigate this site, you can go directly to the ALL FLOWERS section in the top menu.
 To some extent, you can also search by color, or by common or scientific name if you know it.
-Just use the “search widgets” in the right hand column.
+Just use the “search widgets” in the top navigation.

 Last but not least– a selection of local fungi have made their way onto this site (fungi are like that).
 That’s because I ran into a few members of the New River Valley Mushroom Club while I was out in the woods –and it didn’t take long for their enthusiasm to rub off on me too!